Fate of Alakada: Production

 Film producer and actress Toyin Abraham announced her plan regarding making of a sequel to Alakada Reloaded (2017) in an Instagram post on 28 November 2019.
 It was also taunted to be the fourth film in the Alakada film series after Alakada (2009), Alakada 2 (2013) and Alakada Reloaded (2017).
 The principal photography of the film commenced on 16 December 2019.

-Nigerian television show host Stephanie Coker, 4th season of Big Brother Naija winner Mercy Eke and fashion designer, entrepreneur Toyin Lawani all made their film acting debuts through this film.
+Nigerian television show host Stephanie Coker, 4th season of Big Brother Naija winner Mercy Eke and fashion designer and entrepreneur Toyin Lawani all made their film acting debuts through this film.
 Popular Instagram influencer Broda Shaggi also landed a pivotal role in the film.
 The first look poster of the film was unveiled in February 2020.

 Release

 The film was initially supposed to have its theatrical release on 10 April 2020 but the release was postponed to 1 October 2020 due to the COVID-19 pandemic induced lockdown.
-The film was released in limited seating capacity in Lagos with only 33% was allocated to operate and 50% in other states by the Government of Nigeria.
+The film was released in limited seating capacity in Lagos with only 33% allocated to operate and 50% in other states by the Government of Nigeria.

 It started streaming on Netflix on 5 March 2021.

 Box office

 The film collected over ₦28 million within just four days despite the restricted seating capacity due to the COVID-19.
 The film grossed ₦17,396,200 in the first nine days after its release.
-It grossed over ₦30 million in its opening weekend and it was depicted as a major feat by the film critics considering the COVID-19 uncertainties and it also became one of only few Nigerian films to have grossed ₦20 million in the opening weekend in the Cinema of Nigeria.
-It also became the highest grossing Nigerian film in an opening weekend post the lockdown.
-The final box office collection of the film stood at ₦112,149,600 and went onto become the highest grossing Nigerian film in 2020.
+It grossed over ₦30 million in its opening weekend and it was depicted as a major feat by the film critics considering the COVID-19 uncertainties and it also became one of only fa ew Nigerian films to have grossed ₦20 million in the opening weekend in the Cinema of Nigeria.
+It also became the highest -rossing Nigerian film in an opening weekend post the lockdown.
+The final box office collection of the film stood at ₦112,149,600 and went ont o become the highest -rossing Nigerian film in 2020.
 The film also became 14th highest grossing Nigerian film of all-time.